Prostatic Artery Embolization (PAE) at UPNT: A Non-Surgical BPH Solution

 If you’re dealing with the frustrating symptoms of an enlarged prostate (BPH), but want to avoid surgery or implants, Prostatic Artery Embolization (PAE) at Urology Partners of North Texas (UPNT) offers a proven, non-surgical alternative.

-Performed by Dr. Matthew Schwenke, a board-certified interventional radiologist with over 1100 successful PAE procedures, this outpatient treatment provides long-lasting symptom relief with minimal recovery time and a low risk of side effects.
+Performed by Dr. Brian Wong, a board-certified interventional radiologist with over 1100 successful PAE procedures, this outpatient treatment provides long-lasting symptom relief with minimal recovery time and a low risk of side effects.

 What Is Prostatic Artery Embolization?